U.S. Press Freedom Tracker

 SCREENSHOT VIA WAVE

-A police officer, at center, shoots pepper balls directly at WAVE TV journalists James Dobson and Kaitlin Rust on May 29, 2020, during a protest against police brutality in Louisville, Kentucky.
+A police officer, at center, shoots pepper balls directly at WAVE journalists James Dobson and Kaitlin Rust on May 29, 2020, during a protest against police brutality in Louisville, Kentucky.

 — SCREENSHOT VIA WAVE